GoAhead-at/orf2Postgres/DOCS/Project-Description.md

 - **Integrated Service:** The core file processing logic resides in a .NET Worker Service, designed to run either as a Windows Service or within the UI process.
 - **WPF UI:** The User Interface uses Windows Presentation Foundation (WPF) for configuration and monitoring.
 - **Communication (IPC):** The UI and service communicate using Named Pipes:
-    - The service hosts a Named Pipe Server
+    - The service (typically running as `NetworkService`) hosts a Named Pipe Server.
-    - The UI connects as a Named Pipe Client
+    - The UI (running as a standard user) connects as a Named Pipe Client.
-    - Commands and status updates are transmitted as JSON messages
+    - Access control for the pipe is crucial; the pipe is created using `System.IO.Pipes.NamedPipeServerStreamAcl.Create()` with a `PipeSecurity` object that grants `Authenticated Users` (including the standard user running the UI) necessary permissions (`ReadWrite` and `CreateNewInstance`) to connect to the service pipe.
+This ensures communication even when the UI is run by a non-administrator.
-    - The UI can operate in standalone mode when no service is detected
+    - Commands and status updates are transmitted as JSON messages.
 - **Mode-Independent Optimizations:** The same efficiency optimizations for offset tracking, duplicate prevention, and database operations apply across all modes:
     - Windows Service mode retains all optimizations when run as a background process
     - UI-embedded mode directly implements the same optimizations